Review What to Know about Mental Health and Food Allergy Bullying

 As a parent you can support your child with a food allergy by doing these things:

-- Make sure your child understands his or her food allergy.
+- Make sure your child understand his or her food allergy.

-- Be age appropriate in your approach to food allergy management.
-You will hand it over in time!
+- Be age-appropriate in your approach to food allergy management.
+You will need to hand it over in time!

-Try to find support groups so that your child can meet other kids with food allergies
+- Try to find support groups or other activities where your kiddo can meet others with food allergies.

-They are out there at all ages, and they suck.
+Food allergy bullies are out there and they suck

 After your child is bullied it is important he or she regains confidence.
-Do something where your feels safe and supported, like a club activity or hangout with friends.
+Do something where you child feels safe and supported, like a club activity or hang out with friends.